March 08, 2019

 On International Women’s Day, a commitment to expanding access in the workplace

 Sarah Sheehan, Co-Founder & Chief Customer Officer of Bravely

-Every year on March 8th, brands and people fill our inboxes and news feeds with stories celebrating the women around us.
-As a holiday, International Women’s Day is inspiring and energizing but it is also a sobering a reminder of how far we have to go to reach true gender equity.
+Every year on March 8th, our inboxes and news feeds fill with stories celebrating women.
+As a holiday, International Women’s Day is inspiring and energizing, but it is also a sobering a reminder of how far we have to go to reach true gender equity.

 The positive intentions behind International Women’s Day are clear.
 A world where women have equal access is a better world for everyone.
 Gender diversity drives innovation––we know that when women are represented in the C-suite and the boardroom profitability increases and the different perspectives brought by gender diversity make for stronger collaboration and better solutions.

 But International Women’s Day serves its purpose only where it exists as part of a year-round commitment to achieve gender parity.
 And for some people, organizations, and brands, today and commemorations like it are treated as boxes to check off—opportunities to show support or signal virtue without actually taking meaningful action.